nginx/unit-docs/source/installation.rst

 *******************

-When you run :command:`./configure nodejs`, Unit sets up the :program:`unit-http` package that your applications will use to :ref:`run in Unit <configuration-external-nodejs>`.
+When you run :command:`./configure nodejs`, Unit sets up the :program:`unit-http` module that your applications will use to :ref:`run in Unit <configuration-external-nodejs>`.
 Available configuration options:

 --local=directory
-    Local directory path for Node.js package installation.
+    Local directory path for Node.js module installation.

-    By default, the package is installed globally :ref:`(recommended)
+    By default, the module is installed globally :ref:`(recommended)
     <installation-nodejs-package>`.

 --node=pathname